SPAAM-community/spaam-community.github.io/spaam2/README.md

 3. Open and reproducible science
 4. Building networks within the ancient metagenomics community

 We envision the primary outcome of this workshop to be the establishment of an active, ongoing community for consistent knowledge dissemination and constructive assistance between ancient DNA labs.
 A major component of this will be creating structured consensus guidelines for optimizing ancient metagenomics wet and dry-lab workflows.
 In doing so, we aim to keep the field focused and up-to-date in accordance with the advances being made in modern metagenomics research.
-Secondarily, we aim to write an opinion paper on the status and major challenges of the field that clearly defines standards for these types of studies.
-A preliminary summary of the workshop will be presented at the closing ceremony of ISBA9.
+Secondarily, we aim to write an opinion paper on the status and major challenges of the field that clearly defines standards for these types of studies. ~~A preliminary summary of the workshop will be presented at the closing ceremony of ISBA9~~.
 These initiatives should help to consolidate ancient metagenomics as a solid research field connecting both archaeology and the biological sciences.

 ### Accessibility